HMS Glasgow (C21): In the Arctic and home waters

 In December 1943 she formed part of Operation Stonewall, the interception of German blockade runners.
 In late December, Glasgow and the cruiser HMS Enterprise in the Battle of the Bay of Biscay fought a three-hour battle with eleven German destroyers and torpedo boats of which three were sunk and four damaged by gunfire.
-After this engagement Glasgow returned to Plymouth in spite of several air raids where glider bombs were used.
+After this engagement Glasgow returned to Plymouth in spite of several air attacks where glider bombs were used.

 On 6 June 1944 Glasgow was part of Operation Neptune, (the Normandy landings).
 Along with the battleships USS Texas and USS Arkansas, the French cruisers Montcalm and Georges Leygues, nine US destroyers and three Hunt-class destroyers, she made up the Gunfire Bombardment Support Force C for Omaha Beach.
-On 25–26 June, in support of the attack by the 7th US Corps on Cherbourg, she shelled the German batteries near Querqueville.
+On 25–26 June, in support of the attack by the 7th US Corps on Cherbourg, she conducted the Bombardment of Cherbourg shelled German artillery batteries near Querqueville.
 During this exchange of fire Glasgow was hit and damaged.
 In August 1945 she set sail for the East Indies, where she was the flagship of the Commander-in-Chief.